improving-minnesota/react-redux-workshop/labs/lab-02-first-component.md

 ## Extra Extra Credit
 Modify the App.test.js file to test for the rendering of the `Hello` component that we added to App.js.

-Don't forget to `git add .` and `git commit -m "extra credit"` when you are done
+Don't forget to `git add .` and `git commit -m "extra extra credit"` when you are done